BiceSchembri/express-API/README.md

 This project's aim is to build a simple e-shop with CRUD logic using **Express.js**.

-Only the backend part was developed for this project, meaning no HTML/CSS files (client side) were added.
+Only the backend part was developed, meaning no HTML/CSS files (client side) were added.

 For development and testing purposes, I used the [**Postman API platform**](https://www.postman.com/).

+The website would allow users to choose tattoo designs available in a tattoo parlour.
+Tattoos (in other words, the products) are stored in a database (each one has a title, description and some other information).
+New records can be created, and existing ones can updated, deleted.

 --

 ## Requirements

-In order to run this project on your machine, you will need:
+In order to run this project on your computer, you will need:

 - Node.js
 - a package manager